bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 ## Deploying to Bitrise

-The `Deploy to bitrise.io` step uploads all the **artifacts related to your build into the** [**APPS & ARTIFACTS**](/builds/build-artifacts-online/) **tab on your Build’s page. ??**
+The **Deploy to bitrise.io** Step uploads all the artifacts related to your build into the [**APPS & ARTIFACTS**](/builds/build-artifacts-online/) tab on your Build’s page.

 You can share the generated APK/.ipa file with your team members using the build’s URL.
 You can also notify user groups or individual users that your APK/.ipa file has been built.

 1. Go to the Deploy to bitrise.io step.
 2. In the Notify: User Roles, add the role so that only those get notified who have been granted with this role.
-Or fill out the `Notify: Emails` field with email addresses of the users you want to notify.
+Or fill out the **Notify: Emails** field with email addresses of the users you want to notify.
 Make sure you set those email addresses as [secret env vars](/builds/env-vars-secret-env-vars/)!
-These details can be also modified under Notifications if you click the eye icon next to your generated APK/.ipa file in the APPS & ARTIFACTS tab.
+These details can be also modified under Notifications if you click the eye icon next to your generated APK/.ipa file in the **APPS & ARTIFACTS** tab.

-code signing- force.

 ## Deploying to an app store

-If you wish to deploy your iOS app, follow the steps in [Code sign your iOS project for deployment](/getting-started/getting-started-with-react-native-apps/#sign-and-export-your-ios-project-for-deployment).
+If you wish to deploy your iOS app, follow the steps in [Signing and exporting your iOS app for deploymentt](/getting-started/getting-started-with-react-native-apps/#sign-and-export-your-ios-project-for-deployment).

 ### Deploying your iOS app to Testflight and iTunes Connect

-Have you exported an `app-store` .ipa file yet

-Make sure that you have exported an `app-store` .ipa file before starting the deployment procedure to a native marketplace!
+{% include message_box.html type="important" title="Have you exported an app-store .ipa file yet" content=" Make sure that you have exported an app-store .ipa file before starting the deployment procedure to a native marketplace! "%}

 1. modify xcode archive step's input fields to the force options.and upload the app store profile and dist certificate **manually**.
 2. Add the Deploy to iTunes Connect - Application Loader Step to your workflow, after the Xcode Archive & Export for iOS Step but preferably before the Deploy to Bitrise.io Step.